 Food, for the most part, is fairly plain.
 Corn, rice fish, and chicken are the staples.
 BUT you will find many, many different coffee brands and they are all very good.
 Baked goods are not good because the flour is different.

 8. Coffee, coffee, and more coffee

-There are numerous very good speciality coffee here and each has its own nuances and flavours.
+There are numerous very good specialty coffee here and each has its own nuances and flavors.